ltbarnes/noClick/README.txt

 http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html

 To compile and run the program you first need to be in the NoClickDemo directory.

-In the terminal app type 'cd' then space then drag the NoClickFolder into the terminal window.
-Press enter:
+	1. In the terminal type 'cd' then space then drag the NoClickFolder into the terminal window.
+Press enter.

 		cd /your/path/to/NoClickDemo

-To compile and run the program type the following commands into the terminal exactly as they are shown below:
+	2. To compile the program type the following command into the terminal:

 		javac -d . -sourcepath src -cp lib/noclick.jar src/barnes/cs130dev/DemoApp.java

+	3. To run the program type:

 		java -cp .:lib/noclick.jar barnes.cs130dev.DemoApp

 	The DemoApp program should now be up and running on your Mac!
-To run the program again after closing just type the last line into the terminal again.
+To run the program again after closing just repeat step 3.
+If you close the terminal and reopen it make sure to repeat step 1 before attempting step 3 again.